 President Bush was instrumental in forging the coalition.
 He used personal diplomacy and ongoing relationships with world leaders to bring the member states together.
-While Bush took a leadership role, there was widespread sentiment in the international community that action needed to be taken-and taken collectively.
+While Bush took a leadership role, there was widespread sentiment in the international community that action needed to be taken and taken collectively.
 The shared norm of sovereignty and the value of its preservation were predominant in the decision to intervene.
 Bush made a point of constructing a coalition that extended beyond the frontline states.
-The decision was sanctioned by an affirmative vote in the UN Security Council, and despite the fact that forging a coalition complicated the operational mission, pervasive support for action existed within the international community.
+The decision was sanctioned by an affirmative vote in the UN Security Council, and despite the fact that forging a coalition complicated the operational mission, there was pervasive support in the international community for action.
 Almost 50 countries contributed to the first Gulf War in some capacity.
-By the end of the operations (both Desert Shield and Desert Storm), 38 countries-including the United States-had contributed nearly 800,000 troops to the coalition.
-The operations included over 300 combat and combat support battalions, over 225 naval vessels, and nearly 2,800 fixed-wing aircraft.12 Many countries contributed to the coalition financially-in addition to billions in economic aid to affected countries, the United States received an estimated \$54 billion to offset projected incremental costs of \$61 billion.13 The level of threat posed by Saddam's invasion was instrumental in bringing about the formation of the coalition poised to deter and repel his attack.
-The high level of threat perceived by the international community was also instrumental in fostering cohesion in the coalition.14
+By the end of the operations (both Desert Shield and Desert Storm), 38 countries including the United States contributed nearly 800,000 troops to the coalition.
+There were over 300 combat and combat support battalions, over 225 naval vessels, and nearly 2,800 fixed-wing aircraft.
+Many countries contributed to the coalition financially-in addition to billions in economic aid to affected countries, an estimated \$54 billion was given the United States to offset projected incremental costs of \$61 billion.
+The level of threat posed by Saddam Hussein's invasion was instrumental in bringing about the formation of the coalition poised to deter and repel his attack.
+The high level of threat perceived by the international community was also instrumental in fostering cohesion in the coalition.